Get help understanding the plays, novels, poetry and short stories most read by students.

 An index of articles on architecture and design.
 Coverage begins in the 1930s, with selected journals indexed back to the 1860s.
 Most of the titles included in the index are available at the Harold Washington Library Center.

 Biographies of more than half a million people from all periods of history and from every geographical region.
 Search for a specific person by name or use the Person Search to create lists of people based on nationality, ethnicity, occupation, gender or date of birth or death.
+Recommended for grades six and up.

 Articles from a number of African American papers, including the Afro-American (Baltimore/Washington, D.C.), Chicago Defender, Los Angeles Sentinel, Michigan Chronicle (Detroit) and New York Amsterdam News.